LEMTideman/LEMTideman/README.md

 - 👋 Hello, I’m Léonore Tideman @LEMTideman
-- 👀 I’m interested in machine learning for biomedical research
+- 👀 I’m interested in machine learning for analyzing molecular imaging data
 - 📫 You can reach me on LinkedIn

 <!---